MehrdadFAR/PrsMng/README.md

 - Numpy, a Python library for mathematical functions
 - Mathplotlib, a python library for plotting graphs

-Without installing the above mentioned modules the application will not be able to run
+Without installing the above mentioned modules the application will not be able to run.

 ## Installing
 In order to run the application Github repository should be cloned to a directory chosen by the user.
 Python can be downloaded from: [Download Python](https://www.python.org/downloads/)